 Application Programming Interfaces (APIs) can add tremendous capabilities, but they must also be secure and auditable.
 Since the primary usage of an API-based product will be through other software or systems, extra steps must be taken to ensure that proper security is maintained and that events can be reconstructed and audited in the case of a security breach.
-Modzy follows industry-standard best practices when it comes to authentication and authorization, and gives organizations complete insight into its usage.
+Modzy follows industry-standard best practices when it comes to API security with authentication and authorization, and gives organizations complete insight into its usage.

 What You Need To Know

-Software that is built around APIs can take several approaches to authentication.
+Software that is built around APIs can take several approaches to authentication and security.
 Machines can use their own credentials to communicate with one other, humans can use their credentials to talk to the machines, or some combination of the two.
 The first method, which is often referred to as Service Accounts, is very useful because it allows systems to authenticate each other without requiring a user to supply credentials.
 The second, User Accounts, is a more granular approach, since these accounts map to individual people, but they require that every end-user system provide a way for the user to supply their credentials along with any request.

 Using only Service Accounts has benefits and risks.
 The benefit is that sometimes there is no user involved directly, such as in the case of automated pipelines.
 The risk is that the audit log won’t contain any information about who made a malicious request.
 User Accounts, though sometimes tedious to use, set up, and maintain, can at least be traced back to a human being that can supply more information.
 Knowing when to use Service Accounts and when to require User Accounts can be crucial to achieving proper security with API-based applications.